mutwirim/alx-system_engineering-devops/0x00-shell_basics/README.md

 - a script to print out the absolute path name of the current working directory
 - a script to display the contents list of your current directory
 - a script to take you to the home directory
+- a script to Display current directory contents in a long format